intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 If using dummy data for inference, `--data-location` flag is not required.
 Otherwise, `--data-location` needs to point to point to ImageNet dataset location.

-* To measure the model latency, set `--batch-size=1` and run the script as shown:
+* To measure online inference, set `--batch-size=1` and run the script as shown:
 ```
 $ cd /home/<user>/models/benchmarks